Wildhoney/Formv/README.md

 }
 ```

-> Note that the custom validaiton messages are **only** applicable to front-end validation &ndash; when you feed API validation messages back into Formv the wording of the messages is the responsibility of the back-end.
+> Note that the custom validation messages are **only** applicable to front-end validation &ndash; when you feed API validation messages back into Formv the wording of the messages is the responsibility of the back-end.
 At the very least messages should be corrected using front-end find and replace if the back-end cannot be changed.